qntln/difftrack/README.rst

 work with a dispatcher.
 Note that we are first using the ``ListDiff.INSERT`` operation but the callback triggers a ``ListDiff.REPLACE`` operation.
-If it would lead to ``ListDiff.INSERT`` again we would end in recursion and after 10 tries ``difftrack`` would raise an exception.
+If it would lead to ``ListDiff.INSERT`` again we would end in recursion and after 10 iterations ``difftrack`` would give up and raise an exception.

 ``on_finalize_batch``
 ~~~~~~~~~~~~~~~~~~~~~

-Let's say that you are receiving batches of changes and you apply them
+The dispatcher may communicate to its listeners that a certain sequence
-on by one.
-Now when you want to be noted for new changes you may use
+of diffs belongs together, i.e. form a *batch*.
+We do this by using the
-``on_change`` callback but it would be triggered every time you perform
+dispatcher as a context manager, wrapping diff operations that belong together.

-an operation on the dispatcher.
-We may want to be notified only when we
+A listener may provide another callback called ``on_finalize_batch`` that
-apply all changes in our batch to the dispatcher.
-There is
+gets called every time the dispatcher finishes dispatching a batch
-another callback for this, ``on_finalize_batch``:
+(the context is exited).

 .. code:: python